 The use of the term SEND is avoided when talking with students, except for more formal contexts, so as to dissipate preconceived ideas and prejudices.
-The SEN/Inclusion Department is known as the Curriculum Support Department; those working within it are referred to as the Curriculum Support Team.
+The SEND/Inclusion Department is known as the Curriculum Support Department; those working within it are referred to as the Curriculum Support Team.
 Students with Special Educational Needs and Disabilities are generally referred to as students on the SEND Register.
 The term Curriculum Support has been adopted to reflect the work of the department, in supporting every aspect of the curriculum, to the benefit of all students.

-The Curriculum Support Department is led by the Special Education Needs Co-ordinator (SENCO), Ms M Dowling.
-The Team also has teaching assistants, two Senior TAs and CSD Administrator, Learning Mentors, Learning Support Teachers and a Speech and Language Therapist.
-For questions regarding Curriculum Support, you can contact the Lead Senior TA and CSD administrator, Ms Davies, who will direct your call to the relevant member of staff.
+The Curriculum Support Department is led by the Special Education Needs and Disabilities Co-ordinator (SENDCO), Ms M Dowling.
+The team also has Teaching Assistants (one with a responsibility for personal care), two Senior Teaching Assistants, a CSD Administrator, Learning Mentors, Learning Support Teachers and a Speech and Language Therapist.
+For questions regarding Curriculum Support, you can contact Ms Davies, TA Manager and CSD administrator who will direct your call to the relevant member of staff.